No-Name-Studio-VN/no-devtool/README.md

 **Detect and discourage browser developer tools.** This package aims to limit DevTools access without compromising the user experience.
 While no defense is 100% foolproof, this tool gives content owners a reasonable level of security for their intellectual property and copyrighted content.

 `nodevtool` is a browser-focused TypeScript package.
-It is ESM-first and targets modern desktop browsers plus mobile Safari.
+It is ESM-first and targets modern browsers.

 ## Install